Skip to Main Content

 Step 3: Visit the Library Directory

-Visit the Library Directory, located near the entrance, directly across from the Information Desk.
+Consult the Library Directory, located near the entrance, directly across from the Information Desk OR ask the Information Desk workers for directions.

 • Our book's unique call number begins with PR and is in the General Collection, so we need to find the corresponding PR section of the General Collection in the directory.
 This section is on the main floor, chapel side.